 The name traces back through two languages simultaneously.
 The Latin citrina means yellow.
 The French citron means lemon.
 Both routes point to the same characteristic: a sun-warmed color that has drawn human attention for at least three thousand years.

 In ancient Egypt, pharaohs and high priests wore citrine as a direct connection to Ra, the sun god.
 According to the American Gem Society, ancient Egyptians used citrine gemstones as talismans, believing they could calm tempers, soothe anger, and manifest desires — especially prosperity.
-The association was with Sekhmet as well, the lion-headed goddess of protection and solar energy, connecting the stone to both healing and defense.
+The association extended to Sekhmet, the lion-headed goddess of protection and solar energy, connecting the stone to both healing and defense.

 During the Hellenistic period in Greece (300–150 BCE), citrine found a different application.
 As documented by researchers at the Museum of Jewelry, a carved citrine depicting Bonus Eventus — the Roman personification of success — dates to the first century CE and is held at the J. Paul Getty Museum.
 Roman authorities wore citrine signet rings to seal official documents.
 Scottish warriors in the 17th century affixed citrine to the hilts of their Claymore swords.
 The stone kept appearing in positions of authority and protection across cultures that had no contact with each other.